The linear programming optimum for packings in classical association schemes: Introduction

 We organize the paper as follows.
 In Section~\ref{sec:codesAS}, we recall relevant background on classical association schemes and the linear programming method.
-These are required to state our main results in Section~\ref{sec:mainres}, where we first give the optimum of the linear programs and then use them to establish upper bounds on $t$-intersecting sets in the considered classical association schemes.
-In Section~\ref{sec:PQnum}, we look at the orthogonal polynomials associated to the classical association schemes and state some known identities for them, which will play a central role in computing the linear programming optima.
+These are required to state our main results in Section~\ref{sec:mainres}, where we first give the optimum of the linear programs and then use them to establish upper bounds on $t$-intersecting sets in the classical association schemes.
+In Section~\ref{sec:PQnum}, we look at the orthogonal polynomials associated to the classical association schemes, which will play a central role in computing the linear programming optima.
 In Section~\ref{sec:linearprogramming}, we give some facts from optimization theory.
-For completeness, we sketch the known proof of the optimum for the nonbinary Hamming scheme and the Johnson scheme in Section~\ref{sec:HammingJohnson}.
 The proof of the main result, Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp}, is then given in the remaining sections.
 First, we compute a feasible solution of the dual linear program in Section~\ref{sec:SolDualLP} and then of the primal linear program in Section~\ref{sec:SolPrimalLP}.